OI-wiki/i18n/docs/search/dfs.md

 Let's consider this example:

 ???+note "sample problem"
-    Divide the positive integer n into 3 different positive integers, such as 6=1+2+3, and the number in the back must be greater than or equal to the number in the front.
-Please output all solutions.
+    Divide the positive integer $n$ into 3 different positive integers, such as 6=1+2+3, and the number in the back must be greater than or equal to the number in the front.
+Please output all possible solutions with operands sorted ascendingly on the right hand side.

 For this problem, what should I do if I don’t know about the search?